You CAN Ace Calculus

 Rank 1 - Always watch these videos on every topic

-Rank 2 - Watch as many of these as you have time for
+Rank 2 - Watch these videos on every topic, if you have time

 Notation: Very Good

 Examples: Very good, ranging from easy to moderate